A Review on Deep Learning in UAV Remote Sensing: Deep Learning in UAV Imagery

 \section{Deep Learning in UAV Imagery}

 To identify works related to DL in UAV remote sensing applications, we performed a search in the Web of Science (WOS) and Google Scholar databases.
 WOS is one of the most respected scientific databases and hosts a high number of scientific journals and publications.
 We conducted a search using the following string in the WOS: (``TS = ((deep learning OR CNN OR convolutional neural network) AND (UAV OR unmanned aerial vehicle OR drone OR RPAS) AND (remote sensing OR photogrammetry)) AND LANGUAGE: (English) AND Types of Document: (Article OR Book OR Book Chapter OR Book Review OR Letter OR Proceedings Paper OR Review); Indexes=SCI-EXPANDED, SSCI, A\%HCI, CPCI-S, CPCI-SSH, ESCI.
 Stipulated-time=every-years.'').
-We considered DL, but added CNN, as its one of the main DL-based architectures used in remote sensing applications \citep{Ma2019}.
+We considered DL, but added CNN, as it is one of the main DL-based architectures used in remote sensing applications \citep{Ma2019}.
+As such, published materials that use these terms in their titles, abstracts or keywords were investigated and included.
+For such reasons, we opted for this string to achieve a generalist investigation.

 We filtered the results to consider only papers that implemented approaches with UAV-based systems.
 A total of 190 papers were found in the WOS database, where 136 were articles, 46 proceedings, and 10 reviews.
 An additional search was conducted in the Google Scholar database to identify works not detected in the WOS.
 We adopted the same combination of keywords in this search.
 We performed a detailed evaluation of its results and selected only those that, although from respected journals, were not encountered in the WOS search.
 This resulted in a total of 34 articles, 16 proceedings, and 8 reviews.
 The entire dataset was composed of 232 articles + proceedings and 18 reviews from scientific journals indexed in those bases.
 These papers were then organized and revised.
 Fig.~\ref{flow} demonstrates the main steps to map this research.
 The encountered publications were registered only in the last five years (from 2016 to 2021), which indicates how recent UAV-based approaches integrated with DL methods are in the scientific journals.